SwagpoolHQ/discord-analytics-bot/SECURITY.md

 ## Supported Versions

-Contribution tracker is still in Alpha.
+Discord Links is still in Alpha.
 All security vulnerability reports are welcome.

 ## Reporting a Vulnerability

-Please report vulnerabilities to: safety@swagpool.com
+Please report vulnerabilities to: safety@discordlinks.com